KDE/documentation-docs-kdenlive-org/exporting/render.rst

       :width: 345px
       :alt: kdenlive2304_rendering-guide_zones_6

    Now you can render this to a file or generate a script that will render this guide zone to a file.
-Click :guilabel:`Generate Script` and a dialog appears asking you to name the script. **Kdenlive** stores the clips in the folder specified in :menuselection:`Menu --> Settings --> Configure Kdenlive --> Environment --> Default Folders`.
+Click :guilabel:`Generate Script` and a dialog appears asking you to name the script. **Kdenlive** stores the clips in the folder specified in :menuselection:`Menu --> Settings --> Configure Kdenlive --> Environment -->` :ref:`Default Folders <configure_environment_default_folders>`.

 .. rst-class:: clear-both